OmarMiniesy/Notes/Security/Web Application Security/Cross Site Request Forgery (CSRF).md

 ### General Notes

-> Allows an attacker to induce a user to perform actions that they don't intend to perform.
+Allows an attacker to make a user perform actions that they didn't intend to perform.
-> Attackers personate other users.
+- Could allow for full account take over.

-> Allows attackers to bypass the [[Same Origin Policy (SOP)]] since the attacker doesn't need to read the response from the server.
+Allows attackers to bypass the [[Same Origin Policy (SOP)]] since the attacker doesn't need to read the response from the server.
-> Could allow for full account take over.

-> CSRF vulnerabilities occur when vulnerable web apps simply trust the cookies sent by web browsers without further validation.
+> CSRF vulnerabilities occur when vulnerable web apps simply trust the [[Cookies]] sent by web browsers without further validation.

 ---

-### How it Works
+### CSRF Process

 1.
 > There must be a **relevant action** that the attacker has a reason to induce